igorski/drunk-dragon-vs-the-drag-queens/README.md

 ## TODO

-Rename World to Overground (see Factories and renderers)
+Rename World to Overground (see Factories and renderers) Serialize Effects into saved game (subtract elapsed and set current value as start)

 Time should be able to speed up (when sleeping for instance)